Acute-hi-is/Acute-procedures/README.md

 # Acute-procedures

-This repository is used to manage procedures for test equipment.
-The first procedure is for getting started using the amplifier on your PC.
+This repository will be used to manage procedures for ACUTE lab equipment.
+The first procedure is for getting started using the 32 channel amplifier on a PC.

 ## 1. Get python
 We recomend using [Pycharm community edition](https://www.jetbrains.com/pycharm/download/?section=windows), but alternatively we've used MS Visual Studio.

-Once you've set up python, make sure to add it to [path](https://realpython.com/add-python-to-path/), and restart the computer if needed.
+Once you've set up your prefered python compiler, make sure to add it to [path](https://realpython.com/add-python-to-path/), and restart the computer if needed.

 ## 2. Drivers
 The drivers used for the equipment is called MADIface USB.
 Navigate to [here](https://www.rme-audio.de/downloads.html), select MADIface USB from the drop down menu, select your OS, get the Driver, download the .zip file and follow the instructions.

+In case the link stops working, or for some reason the .zip file stops being supported, I've included a file from 11.23 in the test_actuators folder.

 ## 3. Install libraries
 Install the Numpy and sounddevice packages to your python libraries.
 You might be able to do this with the command:

->python pip install numpy
+>python pip install Numpy

 >python pip install sounddevice